 - Carrying and loading equipment and materials

-- Aiding technicians as they complete installation, maintenance and repair of heating and cooling systems
+- Aiding technicians as they complete installation, maintenance and repair of HVAC systems

 They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.

-How Do You Apply to Be an HVAC Helper?
+How Do You Become an HVAC Helper?